elinsoftware/buzzpost-servicenow/README.md

 # buzzPost - in-browser notifications in ServiceNow

 buzzPost is a real-time notification platform, which provides direct on-screen notifications for ServiceNow users.
+It is a scoped application, which runs in a browser in a background and listens for incoming messages.

 ![img](/img/bzp2_sandbox.png)

-It is a scoped application, which runs in a browser in a background and listens for incoming messages.
+The application requires some configuration and a message broker (broadcasting services) setup.

+## 1. Setup message broker - AWS IoT

-The application uses websockets to broadcasts messages to other web browsers.
+The app uses websockets to broadcasts messages to other web browsers.
 This cannot be done just in ServiceNow, we need to use a third party message broker and the best option is AWS IoT service.

-## 1. Setup message broker - AWS IoT

 AWS IoT provides industrial grade security/performance, requires zero configuration and it's extremely cheap for messaging purposes.